 Organ music for the entrance of the bride and for the exit of the bride and groom and organ music or choir during the signing of the registers.

-You will be invited to attend an afternoon a few months before your wedding date with other couples getting married at St Peter's.
+You will be invited to attend an afternoon session at the start of the year with other couples getting married at St Peter's.
 It is a relaxed session where we explore and reflect together on the words and the symbolism of the service.
 It is also a chance to talk through any practical concerns couples might have.

 In the week before the wedding we like to go through the service with you and the bridal party.
 This includes the best man, the person walking the bride up the aisle and any bridesmaids, maid of honour, flower girls and page boys (anyone walking up the aisle with the bride).
 It is useful for a few of the ushers to attend and for the readers (but not essential).
 Please arrange a convenient time with the priest taking your wedding.